prajwalpareek/DataStructure/README.md

 # DataStructure
 This is Repo about data structure.
-Here I created program to create different data structure.
+Here I created program of different data structure.